TPB Information Sheet

 Example 4 – outstanding lodgements (individual and related entity) and ATO debt (public monies)

-- Following an investigation into the conduct of a registered tax agent, the TPB found the agent had, among other things:
+- Following an investigation into the conduct of a registered tax agent, the TPB found the agent had, among other things, failed to:

-- failed to lodge her personal income tax returns and business activity statements for several periods by their due dates
+- lodge her personal income tax returns and business activity statements for several periods by their due dates

-- failed to ensure a company of which she was a director complied with its superannuation guarantee obligations
+- ensure a company of which she was a director complied with its superannuation guarantee obligations

-- failed to ensure a trust, in her capacity as a co-director of the trustee company, complied with its tax and superannuation guarantee obligations.
+- ensure a trust, in her capacity as a co-director of the trustee company, complied with its tax and superannuation guarantee obligations.

 - Based on the above findings and other matters, the TPB decided to terminate the tax agent’s registration.
 The Board also considered the egregious nature of the tax agent’s conduct and decided to prohibit her from applying for registration for a period of five years from the date of termination.